 Is keeping track of your things a daily challenge for you?
 Not being able to find something when you need it is annoying.
-Not being able to find the same thing over and over again can slowly drive you crazy.
+Not being able to find keys over and over again can slowly drive anybody crazy.

 Home keys and car keys are repeatedly at the top of every ‘lost item’ list made.

 It’s like they’re made to be lost; they’re small, we carry them with us wherever we go, we use them all the time and put them away in different places.